Menu

 Note

 By default, Alloy only allows you to use functionality that is marked generally available.
-While Fleet Management is in private preview, make sure to include the command line flag --stability.level=pubic-preview when running Alloy.
+While Fleet Management is in public preview, make sure to include the command line flag --stability.level=pubic-preview when running Alloy.

 Follow the instructions to start running your Alloy collectors.
 If your collectors are already running, restart them so the new configuration takes effect.
 Check that you’re running the latest version of Alloy.